Shantom/DailyDungeon/README.md

-## Game Balance
+## Conclusions

+### Strengths

+Daily Dungeon is easy to get used to.
+Because it is based on Alexa, a voice-interaction platform, the game does not require a sophisticated way to operate it, where voice is enough.
+It does not have a complex game system for players to get used to.

+It helps players exercise a sense of space and improve memory.
+There is not a visualized map for a maze, even on a device with a screen, players need to have an image of the maze when they are exploring it.
+If necessary, paper and pencils are recommended.

+The game prevents players from playing it for too long, thanks to its offline farming system.
+Players can have fun exploring mazes and challenging bosses before their characters are too weak to go on.
+They will realize that their characters need some time to grow.

+The game is an alternative to kill time.
+When users have some time confetti of 10 to 20 minutes, instead of iPad or phone, they have another choice now, to launch Alexa.

+### Limitations

+Players may find it not satisfying of Alexa to misunderstand their orders sometimes.
+This include two kinds of misunderstanding.
+Firstly, There are multiple ways to express an intent.
+For example, the move intent has utterances of go north, head north or move to the north.
+However, there is always another way to express that, which is not included in my intent's utterances.
+Secondly, Alexa may not get every word exactly for every time, especially there is noise on background.

+The difficulty can be too low or too high sometimes.
 It is very hard to come up with proper numbers for character and boss statistics.
 I tried to make it as balance as I can.
-I expect that players launch my Daily Dungeon every 4 to 12 hours, so that they may have a good experience that it is neither to hard nor too simple to pass a floor.
+I expect that players launch Daily Dungeon every 4 to 12 hours, so that they may have a good experience that it is neither to hard nor too simple to pass a floor.

+The background story is not appealing at all because I am not a good story maker.

 ## References